Posted on: 15 February 2016

 By definition, co-working spaces are shared communal offices where people from different organisations and businesses go to work and share their ideas and business knowledge with one another.
 They provide flexible, creative and affordable space, with global membership due to grow by 40% year on year until 2018.
 5

-If you’re considering making a move from the home office, take a look at our following guidance which has been developed in association with some of the founders, managers and directors of the UK’s most popular co-working spaces to determine if a co-working environment is right for you and your business.
+If you’re considering making a move from the home based business office, take a look at our following guidance which has been developed in association with some of the founders, managers and directors of the UK’s most popular co-working spaces to determine if a co-working environment is right for you and your business.

 Is the location right?